 French Onion Dip

-French onion dip is a party favorite dip recipe made from sour cream, mayonnaise, caramelized onions, garlic, chives and parsley.
-It’s creamy, full of herbs and guaranteed to get devoured pretty darn fast.
+French onion dip is a classic party appetizer made from sour cream, mayonnaise, caramelized onions, garlic, chives and parsley.
+It’s creamy, full of herbs, and guaranteed to get devoured within minutes of serving!

 French Onion Dip Ingredients